 The biggest town on Lofoten is a great place to start your road trip.

-After five years of living in Norway, I finally ticked Lofoten off my bucket list.
+After five years of living in Norway, I finally ticked Lofoten off my bucket list on a research trip for my Moon Norway guidebook.
 Despite travelling in April, I was rewarded with spectacular weather for the entire week.
 Surely only a British guy can get sunburnt in the Norwegian Arctic in April…